-At 5 months old you will switch the puppy to adult dog food.
-I move my dogs to Victor Active Dog & Puppy Formula Grain-Free Dry Dog Food..
+I feed my dogs to Victor Active Dog & Puppy Formula Grain-Free Dry Dog Food..
 This food comes highly recommended for our breed at dogfoodadvisor.com and he gives it 5 out of 5 stars.
 We make it easy once again to order and get FREE shipping from Amazon.
 If you do ever switch brands, do it slowly over a period of seven to ten days gradually increasing the amount of the new food.
 This will help with preventing soft stools that can come with abrupt change in diet.
 I also suggest supplementing the kibble with a boiled egg 2 or 3 times a week (a natural since we have chickens) along with some raw beef.
 Frozen beef patties work well and are easily thawed in the fridge.
 As I mentioned earlier, cottage cheese, about 1/3 cup once a week is good also.
 Also at this age, 5 months, I will start my babies on NuVet vitamins (pay CLOSE attention to the right amount to give), joint supplement (Chondroitin, Glucosamine MSM) and the smallest fish oil capsule you can find.
 These things make for a great looking and energetic dog.

 I mentioned that you want to grow your puppy slooow.
 KEEP YOUR PUP LEAN until it’s 12 to 16 months old.
 DON’T let it eat all it wants so it will “look good”.
 Think of a middle school girl that’s long, thin and lean.
 THAT’S how you want to “grow” your dog.
 Overfeeding encourages the growth plates in their joints to grow too fast…not good.
 You should see a little rib on it’s side…not too much, just a little.
 And it is good to make sure they have a distinct “waist”.
 See your Vet for more on proper feeding.